-- Inclusion and exclusion criteria for a population cohort. - A minimum data set (MDS) of de-identified data for the population cohort, expressed in the HL7 FHIR data model. - One or more indicator calculations that can be applied to an MDS, expressed in the Clinical Quality Language (CQL)16 - At the highest level of maturity, this whitepaper assumes the existence of the following: - One or more digital client record systems, compatible with the HL7 FHIR data model, deployed at various points of service, which capture transactional information during various points in clinical care workflows. - A master facility registry, compliant with the IHE mCSD Profile, which maintains health facility data at all places of service, as well as relevant organizational or geographic hierarchies. - A terminology service, compliant with HL7 FHIR, which maintains standard terminologies (e.g., LOINC®17, ICD 10), indicator metadata such as the codesets for disaggregators and the mappings between them as indicator definitions change. - A client registry, compliant with the IHE PIXm/PDQm/Patient Resources for Identity Management (PRIM) profiles, that is used to cross-reference clients as they interact at multiple points of service and contains basic client demographic data. - A health worker registry, compliant with HL7 FHIR/mCSD, which contains metadata and multiple identifiers for health workers, including their deployment locations. - A longitudinal client record, compliant with HL7 FHIR, which serves as a repository of client information across multiple points of service. - A CQL Engine, which computes required indicators expressed by operating on the longitudinal client record.
+- Inclusion and exclusion criteria for a population cohort. - A minimum data set (MDS) of de-identified data for the population cohort, expressed in the HL7 FHIR data model. - One or more indicator calculations that can be applied to an MDS, expressed in the Clinical Quality Language (CQL) - At the highest level of maturity, this whitepaper assumes the existence of the following: - One or more digital client record systems, compatible with the HL7 FHIR data model, deployed at various points of service, which capture transactional information during various points in clinical care workflows. - A master facility registry, compliant with the IHE mCSD Profile, which maintains health facility data at all places of service, as well as relevant organizational or geographic hierarchies. - A terminology service, compliant with HL7 FHIR, which maintains standard terminologies (e.g., LOINC®17, ICD 10), indicator metadata such as the codesets for disaggregators and the mappings between them as indicator definitions change. - A client registry, compliant with the IHE PIXm/PDQm/Patient Resources for Identity Management (PRIM) Profiles, that is used to cross-reference clients as they interact at multiple points of service and contains basic client demographic data. - A health worker registry, compliant with HL7 FHIR/mCSD, which contains metadata and multiple identifiers for health workers, including their deployment locations. - A longitudinal client record, compliant with HL7 FHIR, which serves as a repository of client information across multiple points of service.